microsoft/ignite-learning-paths-training-aiml/aiml21/README-presenter.md

 * Edit the 2nd cell to include the name of your deployed web service
 * Run all cells in notebook and explain the code - **Review the video for all talking points for each demo**

+> NOTE: If you have an error accessing the ACI endpoint keys in code.
+Go to the Azure Machine Learning Studio, choose Endpoints, select your endpoint and select the consume tab.
+There you have access to the Primary Key - copy this value and set the primary variable in the deploy code to your key

 ## Demo 4 - Present

 > 💡 You must have completed the [setup](https://github.com/microsoft/ignite-learning-paths-training-aiml/blob/master/aiml21/README-presenter.md#demo-instructions) before attempting to do the demo.